t9tio/open-source-jobs/README.md

+> Go to [Issues](https://github.com/t9tio/open-source-jobs/issues) to find the latest Orgs and Jobs posted

 # Open Source Jobs [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

 A list of Open Source projects offering jobs.
 For those who want to work on open source and get paid.